ironhack-labs/data-labs/module-2/data-analysis-with-pandas.md

 ## Overview

-The goal of this project is for you to perform exploratory data analysis on a real world dataset of your choice using Pandas.
+The goal of this project is for you to derive insights using the Pandas library to analyze a real world dataset of your choice.

 <b>You will be working individually for this project</b>, but we'll be guiding you along the process and helping you as you go.